Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

-Finally, we examine the effect of imbalanced cluster size on the performance of these algorithms.
-In this setting, we consider each mode has two clusters, i.e., $r = 2$ and the proportion of cluster 1 in each mode is $\xi$.
-We let $p, \Delta_{\min}$ to be the same as before with fixed $\gamma = -1.4$.
-As we gradually increase $\xi$ from $0.05$ to $0.5$, the clustering performance of these algorithms is presented in Figure \ref{fig: TC imbalance compare}.
-We find that as $d$ increases from $3$ to $4$, all algorithms becomes more robust to the imbalance.
-One possible reason is the higher effective sample size as order increases, as we explain in the earlier paragraph.
-Figure \ref{fig: TC imbalance compare} also shows that our proposed algorithm is more robust than the other two methods on the effect of imbalanced cluster size.
+Third, we examine the effect of imbalanced cluster size on the performance of these algorithms.
+In this setting, we let each mode have two clusters, i.e., $r = 2$, and the proportion of cluster 1 in each mode is $\xi$.
+We let $p, \Delta_{\min}$ be the same as before with fixed $\gamma = -1.4$.
+Figure \ref{fig: TC imbalance compare} illustrates the clustering performance of these algorithms as one gradually increases $\xi$ from $0.05$ to $0.5$ and it can be observed that the proposed algorithm is more robust against the imbalanced cluster size than the other two baseline methods.

+Finally, we compare the performance of these algorithms in the stochastic tensor block models.
+Consider the setting $r = 5,p \in \{40,50,\ldots,100\}$ and every entry in the core tensor $\cS$ is generated uniformly at random from $[0,0.1]$.
+The comparison result is given in Figure \ref{fig: TC STBM compare}.
+We can see that in both settings $d = 3$ and $d = 4$, the proposed algorithm performs much better than the other two algorithms.